 If You Have Other Cats

-If you have other cats, even those who do not seem to have symptoms of a louse infection, it’s a good idea to treat them too.
+If you have other cats, even those who do not seem to have symptoms of a lice infection, it’s a good idea to treat them too.
 If your cats are in close proximity to each other and spend their days playing or curling up in their bed, then it’s very likely they are both dealing with a lice infection.
 Treat them both and wash all their grooming tools, collars, and bedding, to ensure the lice are killed.
-If one cat is infected, it’s very probably that they are and there is no point in dealing with one infestation if they will be re-infected once again.
+If one cat is infected, it’s very probable that the rest of your pets are infected too, and there is no point in dealing with one infestation if they will be re-infected once again.

 Related Post: Flea Collar for Cats

-If You Rescue Your Cat From a Rescue Organisation
+If You Rescue Your Cat From a Rescue Organization

-And Most Importantly, Don’t Let It Stress You Out!
+Most Importantly, Don’t Let This Stress You Out!
 It’s Treatable

 While a lice infestation can be very unpleasant and can cause a number of horrible symptoms if not properly treated, it’s not the end of the world and can be easily fixed.
 If you’re unsure, always consult your vet, and they can give you a definite diagnosis.
 With this knowledge at your disposal, you will soon be able to sort out any issue and your cat will return to being their happy and cheerful self in no time (or grumpy self, if they are that way inclined!)
 And remember, if you have to shave their hair off at the groomer, it will grow back in no time.
 Rather a slightly strange looking cat who is lice free and no longer scratching, than a cat with a painful and matted coat.